 (a) Property Development

-Revenue from the Property Development segment, which made up 78% of the Group’s turnover in FY2017, decreased 41% to $191.8 million in FY2017 from $326.6 million in FY2016.
-For 4Q2017, revenue from the Property Development segment which contributed 68% of the Group’s turnover, decreased 62% to $29.8 million from $78.6 million in 4Q2016.
-The decrease was largely due to lower revenue recognition from Jade Residences, Whitehaven, LIV on Wilkie and an absence of revenue recognition from LIV on Sophia following the completion of these projects in 4Q2016 and early 2017.
-The decrease was partially offset by higher revenue recognition on construction progress and sales of Trilive and Straits Mansions.
-Although the Group has made good progress in the sales and construction of its projects in Australia and Malaysia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects
+Revenue from the Property Development segment, which made up 68% of the Group’s turnover in 1Q2018, decreased 39% to $31.8 million in 1Q2018 from $51.7 million in 1Q2017.
+The decrease was largely due to lower revenue recognition from Trilive, a project at its final stage of completion, and absence of revenue recognition from Jade Residences, Whitehaven and LIV on Wilkie following the completion of these projects in 2017.
+The decrease was partially offset by higher revenue recognition on construction progress and sales of The Navian and Straits Mansions.
+Although the Group has made good progress in the sales and construction of its projects in Australia and Malaysia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.

 (b) Hotel Ownership and Property Investment

-Revenue from the Property Investment segment constituted the balance of 4% of the Group’s turnover and contributed $10.8 million in FY2017 as compared to $12.5 million in FY2016.
-For 4Q2017, revenue from Property Investment segment contributed $1.6 million as compared to $3.3 million in 4Q2016.
-The decrease was mainly due to sale of investment property in 59 Goulburn Street in October 2017, partially offset by revenue generated from NZI Centre which was acquired in December 2017.
+Revenue from the Property Investment segment constituted the balance of 4% of the Group’s turnover and contributed $2.0 million in 1Q2018 as compared to $3.2 million in 1Q2017.
+The decrease was mainly due to the sale of investment property in 59 Goulburn Street in October 2017, partially offset by revenue generated from NZI Centre which was acquired in December 2017.

 (ii) Cost of sales and gross profit